jaredevans/pybattleship/README.md

 	* "~" (water) is shown as a wave emoji.
 	* "S" (ship) is represented as a ship emoji (only visible on the player’s board).
-	* "X" and "O" are used for hits and misses respectively.
+	* "X" (flame) and "O" are used for hits and misses respectively.

 * draw_grid Function: